-How to properly insulate a van might be the most debated topic on the internet.
+How to insulate a van might be the most debated topic on the internet.
 I have read many different perspectives: some offer great advice while others are filled with BS.
-Below, I will share how I insulate vans and why.
+Below I will share how I insulate vans and why.

 My credentials?
-Over the last 4 years, I’ve van camped in temps ranging from -10 to 110 and came out just fine.
-Of course, if you are a powder hound and will be chasing winter storms, you will want to go above and beyond (or at the very least get a nice heater).
+Over the last 5 years, I’ve van camped in temps ranging from -10 to 110 and came out just fine.
+Of course, if you are a powder hound and will be chasing winter storms, you will want to go above and beyond standard insulation (or at the very least get a nice heater).

 Step 0: We’ll get things started with an optional step, sound deadening.
 A lot of people make this seem like it’s super important, and it does help reduce road noise created by your van.
 However, once your build is finished, hearing only the noise of the van would be a godsend.
-Most of the noise you will hear will be created by all the things you put inside the van i,e,. silverware, oven racks, cooktop, and things bouncing and sliding around.
+Most of the noise you will hear will be created by all the things you put inside the van, i.e., the silverware, oven racks, cooktop, and things bouncing and sliding around.
 So for this step, follow your heart.
-If you do want to sound deaden your van, this is a good product:
+If you do want to sound-deaden your van, this is a good product:

 Click on the photos for more product information.